 Mouhssine Rifaki

-I hold a BSc in Mathematics from Sorbonne University and am completing the MVA master's at ENS Paris-Saclay.
+I'm a reinforcement learning researcher and PhD student at Imperial College London.
+I hold a bachelor's in mathematics from Sorbonne and a master's from the MVA program at ENS Paris-Saclay.

 Research